wingkwong/leetcode-the-hard-way/solutions/2300-2399/2302-count-subarrays-with-score-less-than-k.md

 ## Problem Statement

-The `score` of an array is defined as the `product` of its sum and its length.
+The $score$ of an array is defined as the $product$ of its sum and its length.

 For example, the score of [1, 2, 3, 4, 5] is (1 + 2 + 3 + 4 + 5) * 5 = 75.
 Given a positive integer array nums and an integer k, return the number of non-empty subarrays of nums whose score is strictly less than k.